How to Use a Router

-When using a wood router, hold onto both handles when operating it, and always plan a cut so that you won't be standing in the way when the router leaves the wood and starts cutting.
-Make several shallow passes instead of a single deep pass and don protective equipment.
-Do not wear rings, other jewelry, or loose clothing when operating any powerful cutting tool, such as a fixed-base router.
+When using a wood router, hold onto both handles when operating it.
+Always plan a cut so that you won't be standing in the way when the router leaves the wood and starts cutting.
+Make several shallow passes instead of a single deep pass.
+Don protective equipment.
+Do not wear jewelry or loose clothing when operating any powerful cutting tool, such as a fixed-base router.

-This guide highlights the mounting, operational aspects and safety considerations you should follow when learning how to use a router tool for cutting a piece of wood.
+This guide explains mounting, operation and safety considerations you should follow when learning how to use a router tool for cutting a piece of wood.

-- Mounting a router upside down underneath a table turns the router into a small shaper, a versatile tool to make molding for a custom trim work piece.
+- Mounting a router upside down underneath a table turns the router into a small shaper.
+This is a versatile tool to make moulding for a custom trim work piece.